NYT Reporter Solicited $30K for Charity From Epstein

 “We wish we had of gotten rid of him sooner.
 He should have been fired on the spot,” a person with knowledge of the matter said.

-Thomas left the Times in early 2019 in a departure that was kept secret from virtually the entire newsroom, sources said.
+Thomas left the Times in early 2019 in a departure that was kept secret from virtually the entire newsroom until NPR’s scoop on Thursday, sources said.

 “Landon Thomas Jr. is no longer on staff at the Times.
 Soliciting a donation to a personal charity is a clear violation of the policy that governs Times journalists’s relationships with their sources, and as soon as editors became aware of it, they took action,” the spokesperson said.

-Editors also reviewed what Thomas had previously written about Epstein preparing for a prison sentence and were “horrified” by a 2008 story that one Times source called an “abomination.”
+As part of the process, editors also reviewed what Thomas had previously written about Epstein—including a story published in 2008, as Epstein was preparing to begin a 13-month prison following a plea deal with prosecutors investigating him for sex trafficking.

-The story referred to Epstein—who pleaded guilty to soliciting prostitution from a minor and was accused by police of preying on multiple girls—in glowing terms.
+One Times source called the story—which portrayed the pedophile in glowing terms—as an “abomination.”
 Epstein was described as an “advisor to billionaires” living in “secluded splendor” on a “palm-fringed Xanadu in the Caribbean.”
-The self-admitted sexual predator was portrayed sympathetically: a man of wealth, charity, and “precise, at times unconventional, habits.”
+He was portrayed sympathetically: a man of wealth, charity, and “precise, at times unconventional, habits.”

-“For all his power and wealth, there is an insecure aspect to Epstein, a sense that inside the soft 55-year-old body is a thrusting, testosterone-charged teenager eager for locker-room approval,” Thomas wrote, according to records in the Nexis news database.
+“For all his power and wealth, there is an insecure aspect to Epstein, a sense that inside the soft 55-year-old body is a thrusting, testosterone-charged teenager eager for locker-room approval,” Thomas wrote in the overseas edition, according to records in the Nexis news database.

-After Thomas’ article was published, Epstein served 13 months in a Florida prison and then tried to establish himself in society—but faced mounting allegations of sexual abuse and trafficking.
+After Epstein served barely more than a year in a Florida jail—most of it on work-release—he tried to re-establish himself in society, cultivating famous friends and doling out donations.
+But he continued to face allegations of sexual abuse and trafficking, including in lawsuits filed in 2015 and 2016.

+When Stewart went to interview Epstein about Musk at his Manhattan mansion in August 2018, the money manager acknowledged he “was a pariah in polite society,” Stewart would later write.

-In an interview with Columbia Journalism Review last week, Stewart said he found Epstein “charming,” and had planned to treat Epstein as “just another source.”
+In an interview with Columbia Journalism Review last week, Stewart said he found Epstein “charming,” and had planned to treat him as “just another source.”